 sudo apt install curl gnupg -y

-Then, add the repository using the modern DEB822 format:
+Then, create the repository configuration using the modern DEB822 format:

 cat <<EOF | sudo tee /etc/apt/sources.list.d/vscodium.sources